projectcontour/contour/design/ingressroute-design.md

 The presence of semantically valid object is not proof that it will be used.
 This is a break from the kubernetes model whereby an object which is valid will generally be acted on by controllers.

-An `IngressRoute` edge may be present but not consulted if it is not part of a delegation chain from a root.
+An `IngressRoute` vertex may be present but not consulted if it is not part of a delegation chain from a root.
 This models the DNS model above, you can add any zone file that you want to your local DNS server, but unless someone delegates to you, those records are ignored.

 In the case there an IngressRoute is present, but has no active delegation, it is known as _orphened_.